-Overview
+We are a clinical-stage precision oncology company focused on developing novel targeted therapies to inhibit elusive, high-value frontier targets within notorious growth and survival pathways, with particular emphasis on the RAS and mTOR signaling pathways.
+We define frontier targets as proteins that play an important role in cancer and for which there is either: (1) no approved drug that directly inhibit it, or (2) one or more approved drugs that directly inhibit it but through a mechanism of action that may not enable suppression of the full range of its biologic contributions to cancer.

-We are a clinical-stage precision oncology company focused on developing targeted therapies to inhibit frontier targets in RAS-addicted cancers.
-We possess sophisticated structure-based drug discovery capabilities built upon deep chemical biology and cancer pharmacology know-how and innovative, proprietary technologies that enable the creation of small molecules tailored to unconventional binding sites.
-Our understanding of genetic drivers and adaptive resistance mechanisms in cancer, coupled with robust drug discovery and medicinal chemistry capabilities, has guided us to establish a deep pipeline targeting critical signaling nodes within the RAS pathway and associated pathways.
+Our understanding of genetic drivers and adaptive resistance mechanisms in cancer, coupled with robust drug discovery and medicinal chemistry capabilities, has guided us to establish a deep pipeline targeting critical signaling nodes within these pathways.
 This cohesive approach underpins our clinical strategy of exploring mechanism-based dosing paradigms and in-pathway combinations to optimize treatment for cancer patients.

-Our research and development pipeline comprises RAS(ON) inhibitors that bind directly to RAS variants, which we refer to as RAS(ON) Inhibitors, and RAS companion inhibitors that target key nodes in the RAS pathway or associated pathways, which we refer to as RAS Companion Inhibitors.
-Our RAS Companion Inhibitors (e.g., SHP2, mTORC1 and SOS1 inhibitors) are designed primarily for combination treatment strategies involving one or more therapeutic agents, which may include our RAS(ON) Inhibitors or other pathway inhibitors.

-Our most advanced product candidate is the RAS Companion Inhibitor RMC-4630, designed as a potent and selective inhibitor of SHP2, a central node in the RAS signaling pathway.
+Our most advanced product candidate, RMC-4630, is a potent and selective inhibitor of SHP2, based on preclinical evidence described in this prospectus.
+SHP2 is a central node in the RAS signaling pathway.
 In collaboration with Sanofi, we are evaluating RMC-4630 in a multi-cohort Phase 1/2 clinical program.
-This RMC-4630 Phase 1/2 program currently consists of four active clinical trials, one of which includes two arms studying different combinations:

-- (1) RMC-4630-01, a Phase 1 study of RMC-4630 as monotherapy; - (2) RMC-4630-02, a Phase 1b/2 study which includes an arm studying RMC-4630 in combination with the MEK inhibitor cobimetinib (Cotellic®) and an arm studying RMC-4630 in combination with the EGFR inhibitor osimertinib (Tagrisso®); - (3) an Amgen-sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRASG12C(OFF) inhibitor, AMG 510 or sotorasib; and - (4) a Sanofi-sponsored Phase 1 study of RMC-4630 in combination with the PD-1 inhibitor pembrolizumab (Keytruda®).
+This RMC-4630 Phase 1/2 program currently consists of four active clinical trials: RMC-4630-01, a Phase 1 study of RMC-4630 as a single agent, and RMC-4630-02, a Phase 1b/2 study of RMC-4630 in combination with the MEK inhibitor cobimetinib (Cotellic), an Amgen sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRASG12C(OFF) inhibitor, AMG 510 or sotorasib, and a Sanofi sponsored Phase 1 study of RMC-4630 in combination with the PD-1 inhibitor pembrolizumab (Keytruda).
+In this prospectus, we include preliminary data from 87 patients who had enrolled in our Phase 1 study and received RMC-4630 as a monotherapy as of May 4, 2020.